allure-framework/allure2/plugins/jira-plugin/README.md

 # Allure Jira Plugin

-This plugin requited `execution.json` file in test result directory.
+This plugin requires `execution.json` file in test result directory.
 This file contains information about report location for backlinks from Jira.

+This plugin requires 'Allure for Jira' plugin installed in your Jira.
+You can find it at [Atlassian Marketplace](https://marketplace.atlassian.com).

 ## Export TestResult information